Physiological Role

 Diet.
 A diet high in refined sugars, trans fats, and ultra-processed foods promotes chronic inflammatory activation.
 Conversely, a diet rich in vegetables, fiber, and omega-3 fatty acids is associated with lower hs-CRP levels.

 Physical activity.
-Regular moderate-intensity exercise is one of the most documented levers for lowering hs-CRP.
+Regular moderate-intensity exercise is associated with lower hs-CRP.
 Studies observe a significant decrease after several weeks of sustained activity.
-A single bout of intense exercise may, however, raise hs-CRP temporarily.
+In the meta-analysis cited below, this effect operates largely through reductions in body mass index and fat mass, which account for 11.1% and 6.6% of the observed variance respectively.
+A single bout of intense exercise may raise hs-CRP temporarily.

 Body composition.
 Visceral adipose tissue is a major production site for pro-inflammatory molecules.
 Abdominal fat mass is one of the strongest determinants of hs-CRP levels.
 Reducing visceral adiposity frequently helps bring values back toward the optimal zone.